-One of the goals of the Human Rights Defense Center’s Prison Ecology Project (PEP) is to raise awareness around the negative impacts that mass incarceration has on the environment, and to urge the respective government agencies to enforce the laws they were ...
+One of the goals of the Human Rights Defense Center’s Prison Ecology Project (PEP) is to raise awareness around the negative impacts that mass incarceration has on the environment, and to urge the respective government agencies to enforce the laws they were created and are ...

 Federal prisoner Michael Alan Crooker filed suit under the Federal Tort Claims Act alleging “malicious prosecution, negligence, and medical maltreatment by the United States Marshal’s Service (USMS) and the United States Bureau of Prisons (BOP).”
 Proceeding pro se, he survived a motion for summary judgment and eventually obtained an ...